DanielMeixner/fretboardking/implementation/README.md

 ## Deployment: GitHub Pages

-FretboardKing can be deployed as a static site using GitHub Pages:
+Fretboard-King can be deployed as a static site using GitHub Pages:

-1. Ensure the `base` in `vite.config.ts` is `/fretboardking/` and the `homepage` field in `package.json` is correct.
+1. Ensure the `base` in `vite.config.ts` is `/Fretboard-King/` and the `homepage` field in `package.json` is correct.
 2. Build and deploy:
    ```sh
    npm run deploy